-2. Check the parking brake lamp to verify engagement of the parking brake.
+2. Engage the parking brake.

-- Move the directional control forward/reverse switch to the NEUTRAL position. - 4.
+- Move the directional control lever or the directional control switch to the NEUTRAL position. - 4.
 Close the seat switch.

-Check the indicator LCD display for the discharge state of the battery and the brake oil level.
+Check the indicator LCD display for the discharge state of the battery and the brake oil level